 Fee: £299 per class for the whole day.

 Maximum 32 children/class.

 *Note: the art activities are challenging and are only suitable for classes with good art and crafts abilities, as well as good skills in listening and following instructions.
-In order to carry out the full range of activities at least 3 actively helping adults will be required (in addition to myself; see further details below).
+In order to carry out the full range of activities at least 2 actively helping adults will be required (see further details below).

 Feedback from teachers and children 'The children thoroughly enjoyed the hands on workshop and were able to produce some fantastic artwork.'